Stalker 2 release date, trailer, gameplay and system requirements

 Stalker 2 gameplay

-Stalker 2 is set in the Chernobyl Exclusion Zone, an area plagued by mutant creatures, warring factions, and strange anomalies.
-Stalker 2 revisits some of the same areas and places as the first game; it is an open-world game where you play as a lone stalker choosing paths to define a branching storyline, with several different endings.
-Using an upgraded detector, you can uncover artifacts and secrets hidden in dangerous locations guarded by legendary mutants – including the returning Bloodsucker – with different subtypes for unpredictable behaviour.
+Stalker 2 is set in the deadly exclusion zone, plagued by mutant creatures, warring factions, and strange anomalies.
+Stalker 2 revisits some of the same areas and places as the first game; it is an open-world game where you play as a lone stalker, choosing paths to define a branching storyline with several different endings.
+Using an upgraded detector, you can uncover artifacts and secrets in dangerous locations guarded by legendary mutants – including the returning Bloodsucker – with different subtypes for unpredictable behavior.

-You can also tailor your weapons loadout; there are over 30 different types of guns and modifications you can pick up and install along the way.
+You can also tailor your weapons loadout; you can pick up and install over 30 different types of guns and modifications along the way.
 Stalker prides itself on realism in a thankfully unrealistic, terrifying world, so expect its weapons to stick close to their real-world counterparts, with some post-apocalyptic exceptions.

 Stalker 2 system requirements